This article was last edited on August 3, 2018. For updated information on summer job taxes, read more here.

 Q: How much should I be paying in taxes?

 A: That depends.
 You may recall filling out a W-4 withholding form when you started your new job.
 The information you provided told your employer how much they needed to withhold from your paycheck each pay period for taxes.
-If you are unsure about how much should be withheld from your paycheck, the IRS Withholding Calculator tool on IRS.gov can help you fill out the W-4 form correctly.
+If you are unsure about how much should be withheld from your paycheck, the IRS Withholding Calculator tool can help you fill out the W-4 form correctly.

 You may not earn enough from your summer job to owe income tax.
 But your employer usually must withhold Social Security and Medicare taxes from your pay, regardless.